Close

 Unless otherwise noted:

 The player is unaffected by the next effect of a given type.
 Unless otherwise noted, Resistant does not extend beyond the player that has it.
-Resistances always take effect after Immunities and Traits, but before any other abilities.
-Players must announce ‘resistant’ upon triggering.
+Resistances always take effect after Immunities and Traits but before any other effects.
+Players must announce "resistant" upon triggering

 Melee: Not affected by the next strike from a melee weapon.
 No effect on projectiles